Our Services

 Helpful Resources

-Neuropathy often worsens at night as reduced distractions, cooler skin and position-related pressure amplify tingling or burning sensations, creating a pain-stress-insomnia cycle that drains your energy and heightens sensitivity.
-Medication side effects can further disrupt sleep architecture and make restful nights elusive.
+Neuropathy pain worsens at night because reduced distractions, cooler skin temperatures, and position-related nerve pressure amplify tingling and burning sensations.
+This creates a pain-stress-insomnia cycle that drains energy and heightens nerve sensitivity, while certain medications further disrupt sleep architecture.

-Doctor-backed strategies include melatonin, magnesium or low-dose antidepressants; consistent sleep hygiene and mind–body techniques; plus topical treatments, TENS therapy and exercise—see below for many more important details that could shape your next steps.
+Doctor-backed strategies to relieve nighttime neuropathy include melatonin, magnesium, or low-dose antidepressants; consistent sleep hygiene and mind-body techniques; and topical treatments, TENS therapy, and regular exercise.

 Nighttime Amplification